 We called over to Mission Hills of Hayward and they said it was pretty wide open out there.
 I was able to buy a voucher on GolfGuide.net for $14 (plus $2 processing) for nine holes with a cart.
 My buddy had already played this course, so he ran some errands and took a cat nap while I zipped around the nine holes in under an hour.
 I did play around one walking single and had to wait on a slow twosome for the final two holes, but otherwise it went super quickly and I was just happy to get it done to keep the course count on track.

 As for Mission Hills of Hayward, this is actually a pretty solid short course.
+It was a pleasant surprise.
 It is a par-30 executive with two short par-4s mixed in with a decent variety of par-3s.
 You go out and back with a street on one side and some houses on the other.
 The holes are fairly simple, but not plain as there are some hazards in play and the greens have some undulation to contend with.

 I imagine they consider the finishing 9th hole the signature hole as you hit over water to a green that is tucked back with the trees left and the clubhouse behind.

-Conditions were actually pretty good, as well.
+The conditions were actually pretty good, as well.
 Things were relatively lush and green throughout the course.
-There were some iffy spots here and there, but overall rather good for a course of this caliber.
+There were some iffy spots here and there, but overall it was rather good for a course of this caliber.
 The greens were well-kept and rolling smooth at medium speeds.
 The bunkers were also decent.

 Mission Hills of Hayward came through when I absolutely needed it.
 It’s nothing that special, but it may forever hold a special spot in my memory bank because of how it worked out in the last minute as my 999th course.